fau-masters-collected-works-cgarbin/shap-experiments-image-classification/README.md

 ### How SHAP works

 SHAP is based on [Shapley value](https://en.wikipedia.org/wiki/Shapley_value), a method to calculate the contributions of each player to the outcome of a game.
 In the case of machine learning, the "players" are the features (e.g. pixels in an image) and the "outcome of a game" is the model's prediction.
-[This article by Samuelle Mazzanti](https://towardsdatascience.com/shap-explained-the-way-i-wish-someone-explained-it-to-me-ab81cc69ef30) explains with a simple case how to calculate the Shapley value for a simple case.
+[This article by Samuelle Mazzanti](https://towardsdatascience.com/shap-explained-the-way-i-wish-someone-explained-it-to-me-ab81cc69ef30) explains with a simple case how to calculate the Shapley value.
 It's a good introduction to understand the mechanics of the process.

 The Shapley value is calculated with all possible combinations of players.
 Given N players, it has to calculate outcomes for 2^N combinations.
 This is not feasible for large numbers of N. For example, for images N is the number of pixels.